PiDR: Physics-Informed Inertial Dead Reckoning for Autonomous Platforms: Analysis and Experimental Resutls

 \subsubsection{Summary}

-Table \ref{tab:dataset_summary} summarizes the dataset key parameters.
-In total the datasets duration is 97 [min], including 56 [min] for training and 41 [min] for testing.
+Table \ref{tab:dataset_summary} summarizes the dataset key parameters, including the cross-validation datasets.
+The overall dataset spans 229 [min], of which 129 [min] are used for training and 100 [min] for testing.
+In the primary study, a subset totaling 97 [min] is considered, comprising 56 [min] for training and 41 [min] for testing, while the remaining data are reserved for cross-validation experiments.
 That is a train/test ratio of (57\%/43\%) instead of the common practice of (80\%/20\%) resulting in more than twice data for testing.